T-Mobile-Sprint merger wins approval from U.S. judge

 Uniting T-Mobile’s low-band spectrum and Sprint’s mid-band spectrum could allow a fast rollout of a national 5G network.
 Japan’s Softbank Group Corp is Sprint’s controlling shareholder.

+Federal Communications Commission Chairman Ajit Pai said the ruling was a big win for American consumers and would help ensure U.S. leadership in rolling out a 5G network.
+The FCC approved the deal last year in a vote split 3-2 along party lines.

-Additional reporting by Jon Stempel; Editing by Noeleen Walder, Lisa Shumaker and Nick Zieminski
+Additional reporting by Jonathan Stempel in New York and David Shepardson in Washington, D.C.; Editing by Noeleen Walder, Lisa Shumaker and Nick Zieminski